 Examples of Epigrams

-examples of epigrams, followed by a definition and brief history of the form:
+are among the best of all time.
+These exemplars are followed by a definition and brief history of

 Never tell me the sky's the limit when there are footprints on the moon.—Unknown